fsantanna-uerj/serrapilheira/Submissao/final.md

 - Putting the device in standby mode whenever the program is idle.
 - Awaking the program only from hardware interrupts on external stimuli.

+Céu provides dedicated vocabulary to deal with external events, e.g., a statement like "`await 1s`" makes the program idle for 1 second.
+Since the language compiler understands this vocabulary, it can now apply standby automatically.
+With the support of device drivers, which are also written in Céu, the runtime chooses the optimal standby mode based on the events the program is currently awaiting.
+For the "`await 1s`" example, the runtime will choose a standby mode in which the clock remains active, since the hardware still has to count time somehow.
+The language also guarantees that after it awakes, the program must reach another await statement in finite time in order to sleep again.
+It does so by refusing infinite loops at compile time.
+Céu also supports logical parallelism to handle multiple events concurrently.
+In this case, the runtime chooses the best standby mode that contemplates and awakes from all events.

-We described this approach in two work-in-progress papers, which we presented in June at LCTES'18 (Languages, Compilers, and Tools for Embedded Systems) and in November at REBLS'18 (Reactive and Event-Based Languages and Systems).
+We described our approach for automatic standby in two work-in-progress papers, which we presented in June at LCTES'18 (Languages, Compilers, and Tools for Embedded Systems) and in November at REBLS'18 (Reactive and Event-Based Languages and Systems).
-The papers are attached as the files "lctes-wip-18.pdf" and "rebls-wip-18.pdf".
+The papers are annexed as the files "lctes-wip-18.pdf" and "rebls-wip-18.pdf".

 The first paper, which targets embedded system researchers, describes our design at a higher level, first discussing why current languages cannot provide